-In January 2016, the IASB issued IFRS 16, Leases ("IFRS 16").
+Effective January 1, 2019, the Company adopted IFRS 16 Leases ("IFRS 16").
+The new standard replaced IAS 17 Leases and related interpretations.
 IFRS 16 requires entities to recognize lease assets and lease obligations on the balance sheet.
 For lessees, IFRS 16 removes the classification of leases as either operating or finance leases and effectively treats all leases as finance leases.
-Certain short-term leases (less than 12 months) and leases of low-value assets are exempt from IFRS 16 requirements and may continue to be treated as operating leases.
-Lessors will continue with a dual lease classification model in which classification determines how and when a lessor recognizes lease revenue and what assets will be recorded.
-IFRS 16 is effective for years beginning on or after January 1, 2019, with earlier adoption permitted if IFRS 15 has been adopted.
-The standard may be applied retrospectively or using a modified retrospective approach.
-The Company is currently evaluating the impact of adopting IFRS 16 on the consolidated financial statements.
-The Company does not intend to early adopt this standard.
+Certain short-term leases (less than 12 months) and leases of low value assets are exempt from IFRS 16 requirements and the Company continues to treat these leases as operating leases.
+Leases to explore for or use crude oil, natural gas, minerals and similar non-regenerative resources are also exempt from the standard.